FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 €10,000€2,500/mo

 If you’re at 50%+ CoR, you’re in trouble.
-Do the audit above before spending another month paying for unused tools.
+Run the SaaS cost optimization audit above before spending another month paying for unused tools.
+If you’re under 15%, you’re probably under-investing — ironically, that’s also a SaaS cost optimization problem, just from the other direction (missed leverage rather than missed savings).

-Track your actual ratio with a weekly budget vs actual review — this catches cost creep before it becomes a crisis.
+Track your actual ratio with a weekly budget vs actual review — this catches cost creep before it becomes a crisis and makes SaaS cost optimization a 5-minute weekly habit instead of a quarterly fire drill.

 FAQ